mathsnz/NZGrapher/README.md

 # NZGrapher
-NZGrapher is a free web based graphing tool.
+NZGrapher is a web based graphing tool.
 NZ Grapher was designed for New Zealand Schools by a New Zealand Teacher

 This is the files that are used to publish NZGrapher You can check it out live at [https://grapher.jake4maths.com/](https://grapher.jake4maths.com/)